 15 Earlier, Simons (2003, 2010) postulated entities he called "relational tropes".
-Nevertheless, Simons' "relational tropes" are relational accidents,
+Nevertheless, Simons' "relational tropes" are relational accidents, entities multiply rigidly dependent on two or more entities.
+He does not

 Because of the serious problems of the relata specific view, the adoption of eliminativism with respect to relations might seem to be an attractive option for trope theorists.16 Nevertheless, I will argue in this section that eliminativism is, if not provably false, at least a very risky position for two main reasons.
 The first is that eliminativism seriously restricts the available options in providing a trope theoretical account of space/space-time.
 Secondly, eliminativism seems to block natural ways to categorize many entities introduced in scientific theories as relations or relation-like beings.